Meridian, Mississippi: History

+Early history

 Previously inhabited by the Choctaw Native Americans, the area now called Meridian was obtained by the United States under the terms of the Treaty of Dancing Rabbit Creek in 1830 during the period of Indian removal.
 After the treaty was ratified, European-American settlers began to move into the area.

 After receiving a federal land grant of about 2000 acres, Richard McLemore, the first settler of Meridian, began offering free land to newcomers to attract more settlers to the region and develop the area.
 Most of McLemore's land was bought in 1853 by Lewis A. Ragsdale, a lawyer from Alabama.
 John T. Ball, a merchant from Kemper County, bought the remaining 80 acre.
 Ragsdale and Ball, now known as the founders of the city, began laying out lots for new development on their respective land sections.

 There was much competition over the proposed name of the settlement.
 Ball and the more industrial residents of the city supported the name "Meridian," believing the term to be synonymous with "junction"; the more agrarian residents of the city preferred "Sowashee" (meaning "mad river" in Choctaw, from the name of a nearby creek); and Ragsdale proposed "Ragsdale City."
 Ball erected a station house on the Mobile and Ohio Railroad – the sign on which would alternate between "Meridian" and "Sowashee" each day.
 Eventually the continued development of the railroads led to an influx of railroad workers who overruled the others in the city and left "Meridian" on the station permanently.
 The town was officially incorporated as Meridian on February 10, 1860.

+Civil War and Reconstruction era

 At the start of the American Civil War in 1861, Meridian was still a small village.
 But the Confederates made use of its strategic position at the railroad junction and constructed several military installations there to support the war.
 During the Battle of Meridian in 1864, Union General William Tecumseh Sherman led troops into the city, destroying the railroads in every direction, as well as an arsenal and immense storehouses; his forces burned many of the buildings to the ground.
 Sherman is reported to have said afterwards, "Meridian, with its depots, store-houses, arsenal, hospitals, offices, hotels, and cantonments no longer exists."
 Despite the destruction, workers rapidly repaired the railroad lines and they were back in operation 26 working days after the battle.

 Race relations were tense during the Reconstruction era, as whites resisted freedmen being allowed to choose their labor, vote, and have freedom of movement.
 Following a fire that damaged many businesses, the riot of 1871 erupted, with whites attacking blacks in the community.
 The black community had expanded after the war, as people moved to the city for more opportunity and to create community away from white supervision.